AdrienCos/sapling/readme/Quickstart.md

 `pdm clean`

-This will use `git` to find and delete any untracked file (except for some useful files that should be persisted, but not tracked by `git`, such as `.pdm-python` or `./venv/`).
+This will use `pyclean` to find and delete the binary python files, the various cache directories, and the `dist/` directory.

 ### ...update the project to the latest version of the template?